Equity (finance): Accounting

-Financial accounting defines the equity of a business as the net balance of its assets reduced by its liabilities.
+In financial accounting, the equity is derived by subtracting its liabilities from its assets.
 For a business as a whole, this value is sometimes referred to as total equity, to distinguish it from the equity of a single asset.
 The fundamental accounting equation requires that the total of liabilities and equity is equal to the total of all assets at the close of each accounting period.
 To satisfy this requirement, all events that affect total assets and total liabilities unequally must eventually be reported as changes in equity.
 Businesses summarize their equity in a financial statement known as the balance sheet (or statement of net position) which shows the total assets, the specific equity balances, and the total liabilities and equity (or deficit).

 Various types of equity can appear on a balance sheet, depending on the form and purpose of the business entity.
 Preferred stock, share capital (or capital stock) and capital surplus (or additional paid-in capital) reflect original contributions to the business from its investors or organizers.
 Treasury stock appears as a contra-equity balance (an offset to equity) that reflects the amount that the business has paid to repurchase stock from shareholders.
 Retained earnings (or accumulated deficit) is the running total of the business's net income and losses, excluding any dividends.
 In the United Kingdom and other countries that use its accounting methods, equity includes various reserve accounts that are used for particular reconciliations of the balance sheet.

 Another financial statement, the statement of changes in equity, details the changes in these equity accounts from one accounting period to the next.
 Several events can produce changes in a firm's equity.